nemo-cluster/docs/docs/gitlab/index.md

 Runner registered successfully.
 Feel free to start it, but if it's running already the config should be automatically reloaded!
 ```

-If you want to build and test Containers like Singularity, you need to enable privileged docker execution.
+If you want to build and test containers like Singularity, you need to enable privileged docker execution.
 And while editing `/etc/gitlab-runner/config.toml` you can increase concurrency (`concurrent`) if needed.

 ```toml